foreveryone1/ObsidianNotes/Resources/bestiary/mm/Myconid Sovereign.md

 >
 >***Pacifying Spores.*** The myconid ejects spores at one creature it can see within 5 feet of it.
 The target must succeed on a DC 12 Constitution saving throw or be stunned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >***Rapport Spores.*** A 30-foot radius of spores extends from the myconid.
-These spores can go around corners and affect only creatures with an Intelligence of 2 or higher that aren't undead, constructs, or elementals.
+These spores can go around corners and affect only creatures with an Intelligence of 2 or higher that aren't #undead , constructs, or elementals.
 Affected creatures can communicate telepathically with one another while they are within 30 feet of each other.
 The effect lasts for 1 hour.
 ## Myconid Sovereign
 Myconids are intelligent, ambulatory fungi that live in the Underdark, seek enlightenment, and deplore violence.
 If approached peacefully, myconids gladly provide shelter or allow safe passage through their colonies.
 ***Circles and Melds.*** The largest myconid in a colony is its sovereign, which presides over one or more social groups called circles.
 A circle consists of twenty or more myconids that work, live, and meld together.